FirstLegoLeague/displaySystem/readme.md

 Configuration options:

 - `visible`: initial visibility
+- `format`: time formatting, defaults to `HH:MM` (hours and minutes).

 Exposed api:

 - `show()`: show the time
 - `hide()`: hide the time
 - `set(timestamp)`: sets the time (and ticks along).
 Pass in a unix timestamp.
 Eg `set('2015-02-07T13:00')` or `set(1423314000000)`
+    - `set()`: passing nothing sets the time (back) to the system time
+    - `set(0)`: passing `0` sets the clock to zero (it actually sets the clock to Jan 1 2000 at 00:00 in your local timezone)
+- `format(mask)`: a formatting string to display the time, defaults to `HH:MM`

+The time formatting if based on Steven Levithan's excellent [dateFormat()](http://blog.stevenlevithan.com/archives/date-time-format) function.
+For possible mask configuration, see [his blog article](http://blog.stevenlevithan.com/archives/date-time-format)

 mhub topics:

 - `time:show`
 - `time:hide`
+- `time:set` set the current time, data should be of the form:

+        {
+            "time": "2015-05-14T15:48:54+0200"
+        }

+    This is just an iso formatted time string, the standard output of [cli-time](https://github.com/FirstLegoLeague/cli-time)

 ### list